forestgrape/coronavirus/5_prevention_and_treatment/movement.md

 > **Moderate movement** (e.g. a walk) and **not** intense exercise is generally recommended.
 Exercise is adequate in some situations but not in others because of risks such as heart muscles inflammations.
 Since exercise involves movement, some citations are about exercise but often the findings hold for any form of movement.

 > In many countries it is not allowed leaving the private ground upon infection.
 Circumvention: owning/buying a large garden and owning/building a personal fitness studio (importantly with a built in ventilation unless used alone!).
-Also commented in [Covid19/movement](../2_medical/covid19.md#movement).
+Also commented in [in the movement summary on the Covid19 page](../2_medical/covid19.md#movement).

 ## Literature on Movement
 * In his readable interview [Zhu](#zhu) asks precise question to Dr. Woods about the effects of exercising on virus infections and the immune response.